jjanvier/tdd.sh/README.md

 # TDD.sh

-A simple tool to enforce the TDD practice.
+A simple CLI tool to enforce the TDD practice.
 It follows principles erected by Kent Beck in _"Test Driven Development: By Example"_ and allows to:

 - **reduce the cognitive load**
   - by having a simple and consistent way to launch your tests across all your projects, whatever the language and technical stack
   - by automatically committing when your tests are green
 - **reduce the feedback loop** by launching a notification when your tests have been red for too long
 - **stay focused** in the red/green/refactor loop by using a todo list

+_TDD.sh_ can be used by beginners to help them learn TDD as well as by advanced users to provide them a smooth development workflow.

 _TDD.sh_ is cross-platform, open source and granted under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).